Introduction

 fit_blm = blm_star(y = y, X = X,

-Kowal and Wu (2022) for details).
-To enable this, one
+performed (see Kowal and Wu (2022) for details): simply set

 Posterior expectations and posterior credible intervals from the model are available as follows: